By Carlos “Carlito” Rovira

 One of the most widely known and respected women from the 20th century Puerto Rican liberation struggle is Lolita Lebrón.

-Lolita was born on November 19, 1919 to a poor working class family, at a time when U.S. colonial rule was openly brutal with rampant social misery.
-Her family lived in the legendary city of Lares, known for the 1868 “El Grito de Lares” uprising against Spanish colonialism and chattel slavery.
+Lolita was born on November 19, 1919, to a poor working-class family, at a time when U.S. colonial rule was openly brutal with rampant social misery.
+Her family lived in the legendary city of Lares, known for the famous 1868 “El Grito de Lares” uprising against Spanish colonialism and chattel slavery.